After-School Kids Club!

-In response to COVID-19, NMCDC is launching Kids Study Club – a free neighborhood tech hub and open meal site for youth in 3rd grade through high school!
+In response to COVID-19, NMCDC is offering After-School Kids Club – a free neighborhood youth program and open meal site for youth in 3rd grade through high school!

-Through this program, we strive to increase access to technology, healthy food, and positive adult supervision for kids who need it most during this pandemic – all while being as safe as possible!
+Through this program, we strive to increase access to positive adult supervision, healthy food, and technology for kids who need it most during this pandemic – all while being as safe as possible.

 Burns Street Center, 1500 Burns St, Missoula, MT 59802.

 Kids Club, like our summer program, is a free “drop-in” program, meaning that participants do not need to come every day – but are certainly welcome to – and do not need to stay for the whole 3 hours!
 Youth can come and leave whenever is best for them or their guardians, as long as staff are notified of how young people will be getting home.
 (Our detailed check-in/check-out policies and agreements are in the registration form.)